-In the last few months, I have been playing around making wall art decor from an old wood pallet.
+In the last few months, I have been playing around with making wall art decor from an old wood pallet.
 I also have a graveyard (that’s what I call it) of repurposed weathered fence pickets.
 It’s a gold mine and I have so many ideas for other DIY projects.
 But for this project, I chose to use a wood pallet, but either will work just fine.

 Re-purposed Wood Pallet Art Decor

 - repurposed wood pallet or fence pickets

 - 150 grit sandpaper

 - pneumatic staple gun (or screws)

 - cup hooks

 - folk art acrylic paint